arduino/ArduinoCore-samd/README.md

 This repository contains the source code and configuration files of the Arduino Core for Atmel's SAMD21 processor (used on the Arduino/Genuino Zero, MKR1000 and MKRZero boards).

+## My mods contained in 'wire_timeout' branch

+This version of the core has the following changes:

+1. A modified version of jrowberg's excellent i2c wire timeout implementation.
+See pull request [#439](https://github.com/arduino/ArduinoCore-samd/pull/439).
+By the way I've made the default timeout 25ms.
+An example modification of Adafruits SSD1306 library for a 128x64 OLED is [here](https://github.com/acicuc/Adafruit_SSD1306/tree/wire_timeout).
+Albeit old, it still demonstrates one use for the i2c timeout implementation.
+2. A fix for the infamous infinite recursion SERCOM issue, see pull request [#535](https://github.com/arduino/ArduinoCore-samd/pull/535).
+3. The Serial.flush() blocks forever fix, see issue [#597](https://github.com/arduino/ArduinoCore-samd/issues/597).

+These are currently the main issues I've struck while working with the SAMD21 in the 'real' world.
+In particular 1&2 above have allowed for hot-swap and plug&play for devices on the i2c bus, and allows for complete device failure without locking up your entire system or blowing the stack!
+I'll add others as they raise their ugly heads within my projects.

 ## Installation on Arduino IDE

 This core is available as a package in the Arduino IDE cores manager.